apreece13/Daily-Drishti/README.md

 Getting Started:
 1. Visit the DailyDrishti GitHub page and clone the branch to your local machine.
 2. In a GitBash terminal, navigate to the root folder of the project.
 3. Run the command npm install.
-This installs node modules for React Bootstrap, React Mapbox GL JS, and React Router DOM.
+This installs node modules for React Bootstrap and React Router DOM.
 4. Run npm start to open the app in a browser window.
 5. We must now start our JSON server before we can fully explore the app.
 Open a second GitBash terminal and navigate to the API folder within the root project folder.
 6. Run npm i json-server to install JSON Server.